How to Deal with Dry Skin in the Winter

 Protect Your Lips

-Use lip balm through the day or as you need it and ensure that you have a handy tube with you as you venture out, just in case you need it.
+Use lip balm throughout the day or as you need it and ensure that you have a handy tube with you as you venture out, just in case you need it.
 The Refreshing Mint-E Lip Balm from Vivo Per Lei is a great choice!